You choose two taught modules from a substantial number that are on offer. The modules run consecutively.

-You are able to join a research laboratory in the medical school and take on an aspect of the on-going research activity.
+You are able to join a research laboratory in the Medical School and take on an aspect of the on-going research activity.
 It is your own project and it will take you into research at the boundaries of medical science.
 You will learn the techniques that are in use in the laboratory and use these to acquire your own data, which you will analyse and interpret.

-All experimental work is completed by the end of week 9.
+All experimental work is completed by the end of Week 9.
 You are required to keep a laboratory notebook for recording experimental details and primary results in a chronological order day by day.
-You are required to present a short talk on your project (10 mins) to your peers.
+You are required to present a short talk on your project (10 min) to your peers.
 A written report has to be submitted in the general format of a scientific paper in a journal.

-Conduct a detailed study of the literature to define precise scientific questions and the experimental approaches to be used.
+- Conduct a detailed study of the literature to define precise scientific questions and the experimental approaches to be used.

-Design and organise experiments including the identification of controls and decisions about the scale of experiments.
+- Design and organise experiments including the identification of controls and decisions about the scale of experiments.

-Acquire technical skills and be familiar with equipment.
+- Acquire technical skills and be familiar with equipment.

-Know how to troubleshoot when experiments do not fit with prediction.
+- Know how to troubleshoot when experiments do not fit with prediction.

-Collect, record, analyse and interpret data.
+- Collect, record, analyse and interpret data.

-Integrate new results into existing knowledge and formulate new experiments and ideas.
+- Integrate new results into existing knowledge and formulate new experiments and ideas.

-Present results and ideas both orally and in writing.
+- Present results and ideas both orally and in writing.